borispovod/crypti-dapps-docs/MessagingDapp.md

 Great!
 Our message contract now has the required functionality to insert new messages into the database and save them onto the blockchain.

-Now all we need to do is process transaction fees and we will have successfully completed our first step.
+Now, all we need to do is process transaction fees, and we will have successfully completed our first step.

 ## Transaction Fees